Jacob Adler (writer): Life

 Over the course of his literary career, Adler wrote a dozen books, 18,000 poems, numerous plays, and over 30,000 humorous articles.
 Many of his works were translated into German, Polish, Hungarian, Hebrew, and English.
 One of his stories, "Why Doesn't Hellil Move," was translated into Italian by Enrico Caruso in 1919.
 He continued to write a humor column for The Forward until his retirement in 1936.
 He then moved to Gulfport, Florida, where he continued to write poems and stories for The Forward.
 He stopped writing three years before his death, when he entered the nursing home, although he had a backlog of work that continued to be published after he died.

 Personal life and death

 In 1896, Adler married Celia Schimerling.
 Their children were Bertha, Emil, Simon, Julius, Clara, and Ruth.

-Jacob Adler died in Pasadena, St. Petersburg, Florida on December 31, 1974, aged 100.
+Jacob Adler died in Pasadena, St. Petersburg, Florida, on December 31, 1974, aged 100.
 He was buried in Chapel Hill Cemetery in St. Petersburg.
-He was survived by his children: Bertha Klausner, Clara Rubin, Emil and Julius; 14 grandchildren, 26 greatgrandchildren and one greatgreat‐grandchild.
+He was survived by his children: Bertha Klausner, Clara Rubin, Emil and Julius; 14 grandchildren, 26 greatgrandchildren, including Marty Rubin and at least two greatgreat‐grandchildren, Jordan and Noah Rubin.